 A hacked bank account usually doesn’t happen unless someone opens the door for it, but if it does, then you should call your financial institution immediately.
 During that call, you’ll want to have a banking professional walk you through changing your passwords, closing accounts, and creating new accounts right away.

-National Exchange Bank & Trust offers a variety of tools to help our customers prevent their accounts from being hacked, and those resources can be found on our SecurLOCK Equip page for personal use, and our Trusteer Rapport and Positive Pay pages for commercial use.
+National Exchange Bank & Trust offers a variety of tools to help our customers prevent their accounts from being hacked, and those resources can be found on our SecurLOCK Equip page for personal use, and our Positive Pay page for commercial use.
 Additionally, our diverse team of trusted professionals are either on site or on call to take questions and address concerns at any time.
 From our risk management staff to our customer services department, the professionals at National Exchange Bank & Trust are here to provide tools to prevent hacking and are there to assist you if it does occur.

 Choosing The Right Online Banking Tool